-Consistency: Be as consistent as possible in style with other blogs on the Rackspace Developer Blog site.
+Consistency: Be as consistent as possible in style with other posts on the Rackspace Expert Insights Blog site.

 Bullet points: Bullet points are useful for listing features.

-Images should directly support or illustrate blog content.
+Images should directly support or illustrate post content.
 Examples include a screen shot, diagram, or table that illustrates the concept or technique that is being described.

 Any image pulled from another source should provide a reference to the source directly underneath the image.

 Add social media icons with their links for twitter, Facebook, and LinkedIn at the bottom of the blog post.
-(Information Development provides a template for this that you can add to your blog.)
+(Information Development provides a template for this that you can add to your post.)

 Reference section: If your content uses a lot of content from another source, provide a Reference section at the bottom of the blog post with a link to the reference.

-Think “be helpful” rather than trying to sell a product or service.
+Be helpful: Think be helpful rather than trying to sell a product or service.
 What does the product do?
 How does it help the customer?

 Good: Increased storage, security, and cost-saving measures are now available to enhance the already-robust Office 365 suite available from Rackspace, making it even more attractive to a wider variety of business users.

-Avoid jargon.
-Rackers (and the entire tech industry) tend to speak in jargon.
-Unless your post is aimed at a technical audience, use plain English.
+Avoid jargon: Rackers (and the entire tech industry) tend to speak in jargon.
+Unless your post is aimed at a specialized, technical audience, use plain English.
 There is never a reason to use business jargon.

 Link link link: A first product mention?
 Link to the product page.
 Outside accolades?
 Link to it.
 Citing a study or source or article?
 Link to it.
 Have we written about it before?
 Link to it.
 Mention a partner or customer?
 Link to their site.